laaria-chris/Microsoft-Studios-EDA/README.md

   5.https://www.the-numbers.com/

-In our analysis we explore and answer the following questions:
+In this analysis we explore and answer the following questions:
 1. What are the most profitable movies and how much should you spend?
 2. What is the best time of the year to release a movie?
 3. How does the rating of the various genres of movies fair in IMDB data?